frostnova721/eira-lang/README.md

 - Clone the repository
 - Write your code in tests/test.eira file
 - Run `cargo run`

+    or provide the path to a custom ".eira" file as first argument if script is in a different directory (cargo run -- path_to_eira_file)

 There you go.
 You are a mage now!!